Kuberwastaken/backdooms/readme.md

 **The Backdooms** is a compressed, self-extracting and infinitely generating HTML game inspired by DOOM 1993 and The Backrooms that can be launched and played in a web browser directly from a QR code.

+This version uses the more effecient BigInt instead of Base64 to encode the game, this comes with significantly more space to work with but has problems with mobile compatibility.

-This project was a week-long study I performed (now slightly longer) designed to push the limits of QR code storage and compression, to demonstrate an innovative method of hosting lightweight web applications entirely within a QR code.
+This project is a testament to push the limits of QR code storage and compression, to demonstrate an innovative method of hosting lightweight web applications entirely within a QR code.

 ---